robotix/2020.robotix.in/_events/crescendo.md

 * Successfully rotating the flag: 100 (RO1)

-* Taking out the green trapezoidal blocks from the cave: 50 per block (B)
+* Taking out the green trapezoidal blocks from the enclosure: 50 per block (B)

 * Successfully filling the gap with the green blocks: 100 per block (CD)